Learning HCX-Part 9: Testing HCX Bulk Migration

 Click on Register new connection.

-Specify the public url of your HCX cloud appliance (we configured this while deploying the hcx cloud)
+Specify the public url of your HCX cloud appliance (we configured this while deploying the HCX cloud)

-Specify the vCenter administrator user name.Read More
+Specify the vCenter administrator user name.Read the rest

-HCX Site Pairing failed with error “Untrusted SSL Connection”
+HCX Site Pairing failed with Error “Untrusted SSL Connection”

 Learning HCX-Part 3-HCX Cloud Deployment & Configuration